frederic-perez/AmE-dictionary/data/idioms.md

 __be kicked upstairs__ To be promoted to a higher role or position in a company that has little actual responsibility or authority.
 __be knocking on heaven’s door__ To be dying; to be approaching or very close to death (i.e., about to be admitted into the afterlife).
 __be left (out) in the cold__ To be ignored, forgotten, or excluded, as from a group, activity, benefit, etc.
-__be left holding the bag__ To have responsibility or guilt for something foisted upon oneself; to take the blame for something.
-Primarily heard in US.
+__be left holding the bag__ :dart::two: To have responsibility or guilt for something foisted upon oneself; to take the blame for something.
+Primarily heard in US. _My partner had been cooking the books for years, but I was left holding the bag when the business collapsed._ _If a project goes bust, investors are left holding the bag._
 __be left in the lurch__ To be left or abandoned without assistance in a particularly awkward, difficult, or troublesome situation.
 (Sometimes written as “left in a lurch.”) _I’ll really be left in the lurch if the manager decides to quit before this project is finished._
 __be left out in the cold__ :two: To be ignored, forgotten and neglected.
 __be left to (one’s) own devices__ :two: To be left unsupervised or uncontrolled; to be allowed to do as one pleases. _My job is really great: I know what I need to work on and am just left to my own devices._